MTPredictor Software – Definitions of Terms

 Our unique Isolation Approach™ looks at the main Elliott Wave patterns in isolation.

-The isolation approach to Elliott Wave was Invented by Steve Griffiths and has been used by Steve in his own Analysis for many years.
-It has been a fundamental part of MTPredictor since its launch in September 2001.
+The isolation approach to Elliott Wave was Invented by Steve Griffiths and has been a fundamental part of MTPredictor since its launch in September 2001.

 This means the analysis does not rely on any previous patterns to determine any current wave structure.